Tampines Rovers FC: Three-peat champions (2011–2013)

-They took on Global in the AFC Champions League Play-offs this season but lost 2–0, which meant that they would be playing in the 2017 AFC Cup this season which they are drawn in Group G with Ceres–Negros from Philippines, Hà Nội from Vietnam and FELDA United from Malaysia but ended up in third place with 2 wins and 4 losses.
+The Stags took on Global in the AFC Champions League Play-offs.
+However, they lost 2–0, leading to them playing in the 2017 AFC Cup.
+The Stags were drawn in Group G with Ceres–Negros from Philippines, Hà Nội from Vietnam and FELDA United from Malaysia.
+Unfortunately, they ended up in third place with 2 wins and 4 losses.

-Midway through the season, club chairman, Krishna Ramachandra had announced that he would be stepping down as chairman of the club.
-Citing commitment issues as the reason.
+Midway through the season, club chairman, Krishna Ramachandra had announced that he would be stepping down as chairman of the club, citing commitment issues as the reason.
 He stayed on as club chairman to assist in FAS in the auditing and settling the accounts of the club prior to the date of his official step down (22 August 2017).
-On 30 August 2017, Desmond Ong had been confirmed by FAS as the new chairman of the club and had also appointed a totally brand new committee for the club moving forward.
+On 30 August 2017, Desmond Ong had been confirmed by FAS as the new chairman of the club.
+He also appointed a brand new committee for the club.
 The Stags finished the season as runner-ups in the league with 8 points' difference to Albirex Niigata (S).

-2018–present: Singapore Premier League era
+Singapore Premier League era (2018–present)

 The 2018 season marked the beginning of the newly revamped Singapore Premier League era.
 The club started their 2018 season with an AFC Champions League Play-offs against Bali United but lost 3–1 seeing the Stags dropped to the 2018 AFC Cup.
-To ensure the job security of the players, Tampines Rovers started the initiative to offer longer-term contracts to their players.
+To ensure the job security of the players, Tampines Rovers started offering longer-term contracts to their players.
 They have 3 models of contracts for their players.
-The first kind of contract is that the players would be able to get a set increment at the end of every year.
-Second kind of contract (mainly for the U23 players) is that there would be a year-end review at the end of the season to decide on the amount of increment.
-The last kind of contract is that their salary would be the same for the duration of the contract.
+The first kind of contract entails the players being able to obtain a set increment at the end of every year.
+The second kind of contract (mainly for the U23 players) comprises a year-end review at the end of the season to decide on the value of the increment.
+The last kind of contract entails a fixed salary, ie fhe salary would remain the same for the duration of the contract.
 Most of their players are securing a 2-3-year deal with the club.

 Despite agreeing to a 3-year deal, the club has allowed midfielder, Shahdan Sulaiman, to go on a season-long loan to Melaka United, in view of long-term benefits for both clubs and the player.
 Some of the national players in the club had also moved on to play in overseas leagues as well.
 Thus the club had signed quality replacements to fill in the shoes for the players who had departed the club for other clubs.
 The club had also retained the services of Japanese midfielder, Ryutaro Megumi for the 2018 season.
 They had also brought back Canadian winger, Jordan Webb from Warriors to fill up the foreign quota of the team.
 The club has also signed quite a number of young players (mainly from the National U20 Squad and Tampines Rovers Prime League) to fill up the minimum quota of U23 players needed in the team for the new season.